cube-js/cube/docs/Cube.js-Backend/Multitenancy-Setup.md

 - `preAggregationsSchema`
 - `queryTransformer`

-Please refer to [@cubejs-backend-server-core](@cubejs-backend-server-core) and [@cubejs-backend-server](@cubejs-backend-server) docs to see examples on how `CubejsServerCore` and `CubejsServer` can be used.

-All of the above options are functions, which you provide on Cube.js server instance creation.
+All of the above options are functions, which you provide to Cube.js in [cube.js config file](config).
 The functions accept one argument - context object, which has a nested object - `authInfo`, which acts as a container, where you can provide all the necessary data to identify user, organization, app, etc.
 You put data into `authInfo` when creating a Cube.js API Token.